A ground-breaking exhibition charting the rise of Reading’s role in the UK’s ‘Silicon Valley’ is set to open in March 2025.

 Reading’s DIGITAL Revolution at Reading Museum, 2025

-Powered by this work, our project will culminate with a major exhibition tilted Reading’s DIGITAL Revolution opening in the Sir John Madejski Gallery on Saturday 15th March 2025.
+Powered by this work, our project will culminate with a major exhibition titled Reading’s DIGITAL Revolution opening in the Sir John Madejski Gallery on Tuesday 18th March 2025.
 This will explore not just the story of DEC but also encourage visitors to encounter the influence of the technology industry on our town’s past, present and future.

 We are also hard at work with the National Museum of Computing and our other educational partners to prepare a lively program of fun tech events and complementary learning activities designed to be accessible to all.

-And there’s more - in March 2025 our team will re-boot this webpage to bring you virtual exhibitions, downloadable make & take learning activities, oral history interviews and further historical accounts that go deeper into the past, present - and future of Reading’s Digital Revolution.
+And there’s more - in March we'll be launching a digital version of our 2024 community exhibition, A Brief History of DEC.
+And by December 2025, our team will re-boot this webpage to bring you virtual exhibitions, downloadable make & take learning activities, oral history interviews and further historical accounts that go deeper into the past, present - and future of Reading’s Digital Revolution.

 About our Partners